-At the bottom of the wizard, there is a 'VM Configurations' section with buttons for 'Create', '< Previous', 'Next >', and 'Download a template for automation'.
+Below the 'Basics' section, there is a 'VM Configurations' section with a 'Create' button, a 'Previous' button, a 'Next' button, and a 'Download a template for automation' link.

 7. Set the subnet IP (SNIP) address and the Citrix ADC VIP address to be on the same subnet.